Volcanic Carbon Dioxide

 6 CO2 (g) + 6 H2O → C6H12O6 (aq) + 6 O2 (g)

 As you can see, the net effect of respiration is to lower the number of mols of O2 consumed for every mol of CO2 produced with no skew introduced by photosynthetic consumption of CO2.
-Volcanoes, once again ignored by Manning et al (1999), produce CO2 freely without any observable O2 consumption in passive emission (although active emissions may well consume significant amounts of O2, the mystery of the loss of half the atmosphere's oxygen 250 million years also remains unsolved - see Berner et al, 2003).
-Although we can't clearly identify exactly what amount of atmospheric O2 is consumed for every mol of volcanogenic CO2 released to the atmosphere, we can say that volcanogenic emissions reduce this ratio towards a figure substantially less than unity.
+Volcanoes, once again ignored by Manning et al (1999), produce CO2 freely without any directly observed O2 consumption, although it remains possible that volcanic activity may well consume significant amounts of O2.
+This could explain the mystery of the loss of half the atmosphere's oxygen 250 million years ago; a mystery that remains unsolved (see Berner et al, 2003).
+As we can't clearly identify exactly what amount of atmospheric O2 is consumed by volcanic processes (eg. oxidation of H2S to H2O, SO2, H2SO4) for every mol of volcanogenic CO2 released to the atmosphere, we can only guess that volcanogenic emissions reduce this ratio towards a figure substantially less than unity.
 The argument is therefore made that because we don't see a significantly lower ratio, volcanogenic CO2 cannot possibly be very much.
-However this neglects common oxidation reactions that consume O2 without producing any CO2.
+This however, is a deduction from a guess, and clearly neglects common oxidation reactions that consume O2 without producing any CO2, such as some forms of corrosion, combustion of certain volcanic volatiles, and weathering.
 For example:

 4 FeSiO3 + 2 O2 + 2 H2O → 4 FeO(OH) + 4 SiO2